GoldToothRichards/GoldToothRichards/README.md

 Welcome to my GitHub page!

-I'm a developer, a blockchain & AI enthusiast, and a qualified nerd.
+I'm a developer, blockchain & AI enthusiast, and a qualified nerd.
 I'm currently working as the Backend Engineering Lead at [Sizzle.gg](https://sizzle.gg).

 ## 🛠️ Tools & Technologies